Outry08/SQL-Library/README.md

 ## Roadmap

-- Add the ability to input '*' to indicate 'all' in many user input places.
-- Allow user to type NULL for where condition of ANY datatype.
 - Allow for the user to input Yes, yes, y, YES all for an input of yes.
 And the same for no.
 - Prohibit name inputs with keyworks like 'COUNT' or 'AVG' or 'sqlite3_MASTER' or '*' or '.'
 - Add 'back' or 'cancel' option to nearly every stage of user input.